 You can sometimes avoid mortgage delinquency by the strategic use of a “short sale”.
-Despite the fact that in today’s market a short sale can be tough to obtain, it frequently proves to be a less complicated approach to settle any debt that is still outstanding from a loan.
+Even though in today’s market, a short sale can be tough to obtain, it frequently proves to be a less complicated approach to settle any debt that is still outstanding from a loan.

-Short sales became prevalent when a wave of foreclosure hit the Fort Worth market a couple of years back.
+Short sales became prevalent when a foreclosure wave hit the Fort Worth market a few years back.
 However, as foreclosures have decreased and housing values have risen a little… Lenders are less likely to provide a short sale as an alternative than they were previously.

 Here are a few reasons why a short sale on your Fort Worth home can be good.

 You Stay Away From Foreclosure And Its Negative Consequences

 The most significant advantage of a short sale is that it allows you to prevent the foreclosure of your house.
 Your mortgage lender agrees to take less than what is owed on your mortgage.
 This means that you will no longer be responsible for the debt you cannot pay.